srthurman/selectstarfromlanguages/content/04122015_oo_principles_part_1_python.md

 Using composition over inheritance is preferred in OO Programming.
 There aren't hard and fast rules for when to use what.
 Zed Shaw has a good, brief list in [Learn Python the Hard Way](http://learnPythonthehardway.org/book/ex44.html#composition).

 ###Polymorphism
 This concept really confused me the first time I heard it defined.
 And the second.
 And probably a few more times after that.
-My best crack at definining it is that polymorphism refers to
+My best crack at defining it is that polymorphism refers to

 1. The ability of a piece of code, given an input, to execute on that input as long as it has the required methods and attributes.
 2. The fact that the specific behavior of an attribute or method may differ between classes.